-Deciding Whether to Contribute More Money to One Spouse’s 401(k)
+Should You Contribute More Money to One Spouse’s 401(k)?

 There’s one thing that all the financial planners I spoke to agreed on: It’s almost always worth maxing out every employer match available to you, even if it means contributing more money to one 401(k) than another.
 But even then, they recommended trying to even things out with additional contributions if possible.

 “The only scenario in which I would recommend investing in one spouse’s employer-sponsored 401(k) plan over another is if one spouse’s plan has an employer match while the other spouse’s plan doesn’t,” said Ryan Firth, CPA, founder of Mercer Street.
 “But once that match has been reached, I’d recommend allocating remaining contributions so as to make the total contribution to each account equal.”

 Chris Jackson, CFP®, founder of Lionshare Partners, adds that the specific considerations may change depending on where you are in life.

 “For younger couples, the focus should be on maximum contribution including employer match,” he said.
 “Older couples, with larger balances, should focus on keeping the cost down, because an extra 1% on funds for a million dollar account is an extra $10,000 a year in fees.”

 Beyond that, it’s important to start with your personal investment plan and what’s important to you.
 Minimizing fees should always be a priority, as should being able to match your target asset allocation.
 And depending on your situation, the ability to make Roth contributions may be important as well.